s-taylor/mister_turbo_cores/README.md

 Note: This supposedly only works well for Metal Slug and is known to break other titles.

-These are quite outdated, please let me know if there are newer ones available.
+This is quite outdated, please let me know if there are newer ones available.

 ### IREM